East Jerusalem: Overview

 An International Crisis Group report of 2012 described the effects of Israeli policies: cut off from trade with the West Bank by the Separation Barrier, denied political organization – which Israel's counter-terrorism agency includes as "political subversion" – by the closure of the PLO's Orient House, it is an "orphan city" hemmed in by flourishing Jewish neighbourhoods.
 With local construction blocked, the Palestinian neighbourhoods have become slums, where even the Israeli police will not venture except for security reasons, so that criminal businesses have thrived.

 Territorial modifications

 The extension of Israeli jurisdiction into East Jerusalem and its surroundings on into the municipality of Jerusalem involved the inclusion of several neighboring villages, expanding the municipality area of Jordanian East Jerusalem by integrating into it a further 111 km2 of West Bank territory, while excluding many of East Jerusalem's suburbs, such as Abu Dis, Al-Eizariya, Beit Hanina and Al-Ram, and dividing several Arab villages.
-Israel refrained however from endowing citizenship – a mark of annexation — on the Palestinians incorporated within the new municipal borders.
+Israel refrained however from endowing citizenship — a mark of annexation — on the Palestinians incorporated within the new municipal borders.

-The old Moroccan Quarter in front of the Western Wall was bulldozed three days after its capture, leading to the forced resettlement of its 135 families.
-It was replaced with a large open air plaza.
+The old Mughrabi Quarter in front of the Western Wall was bulldozed three days after its capture, leading to the forced resettlement of its 135 families.
+It was replaced with a large open-air plaza.
 The Jewish Quarter, destroyed in 1948, was depopulated, rebuilt and resettled by Jews.